fingerprintjs/fingerprintjs-pro-vue/packages/fingerprintjs-pro-vue-v3/README.md

 # FingerprintJS Pro Vue 3

-FingerprintJS Pro Vue is an easy-to-use Vue 3 plugin for [FingerprintJS Pro](https://fingerprint.com/).
+FingerprintJS Pro Vue is an easy way to integrate [Fingerprint Pro](https://fingerprint.com/) into your Vue 3 application.

 ## Installation